The Columbia Journal of Law & the Arts: Impact

 Founded in 1975, the Columbia Journal of Law & the Arts is devoted to arts, entertainment, and sports law, with 536 journal cites between 2010 and 2017.
 As of June 2021, the Columbia Journal of Law & the Arts is the highest-ranking secondary journal at Columbia Law School and the highest-ranking journal in the world in its field.
-JLA has been cited by the Supreme Court and the Fifth Circuit Court of Appeals.
+JLA's publications have been cited by the numerous courts, including the Supreme Court.